-Tucked away in the remote corner of the city is a spiritual theme park with a difference.
-Located close to Vizianagaram, Ramnarayanam is an ideal getaway when you seek an experience which is different yet invigorating.
+Tucked away in the remote corner of the city is a spiritual theme park, located close to Vizianagaram, Ramanarayanam is an ideal getaway when you seek an experience that is different yet invigorating.

 A unique theme park